“For you remember, dear, you are one of the ones from whom I do not run away!”

 The cousins’ interest in literature may have led Emily Dickinson to include the two in her creative process.
 She sent them at least twenty-five poems, and the cousins witnessed Dickinson composing “in the pantry …while she skimmed the milk” (Scharnhorst, 485).
 For the posthumous volumes of Dickinson’s work that Mabel Loomis Todd edited, Fanny provided transcripts of poems and letters that she and her sister had received, but because Fanny insisted on keeping the originals of Dickinson’s work as well as excising letters that she believed were too personal to be published, Todd found the cousin’s involvement trying.

-The sisters remained active in the Concord community until their respective deaths: Frances on April 14, 1919, and Louisa on February 20, 1896.
+The sisters remained active in the Concord community until their respective deaths: Louisa on April 14, 1919, and Frances on February 20, 1896.
 The magnitude of Dickinson’s love for her cousins is evident in the simple, last letter the poet wrote before her death: “Little Cousins, / Called Back. / Emily” (L1046).

 Ackmann, Martha. “‘I’m glad I finally surfaced’: A Norcross Descendent Remembers Emily Dickinson.”
 Emily Dickinson Journal.
 5.2 (1996): 120-126.